 These biscuits can be bought at most supermarkets and is perfect to enjoy together with a cup of tea or coffee.
 They’re very delicious, so make sure to add to these to your bucket list of Australian desserts.

-It’s a sweet biscuit that you for sure will love.
+It’s a sweet biscuit that you will love for sure.

 This is no doubt one of the weirdest Australian desserts and is common to have at both parties and picnics.